D7ry/cs184-proj-writeup/proj1/writeup.md

 ```

 #### Getting mipmap level
 Regardless of the specific texture sampling method we use, first, we need to approximate the nearest mipmap level to the pixel by calculating the texture footprint.
-To do so, we calculate the UV of points next to the point to be sampled and approximate the delta UV.
+To do so, we calculate the UV of points next to the point to be sampled and approximate the derivative of UV at the point.

 This is done at the rasterizer part of the pipeline, where we have access to the triangle's UV coordinates: